alexander-digett/digett/src/pages/insights/9-inbound-marketing-terms-you-should-know.md

 title: '9 Inbound Marketing Terms You Should Know'
 templateKey: blog-post
 date: 2011-07-27T17:13:57.000Z
+category:
-category: Inbound Marketing, Our Industry
+  -Inbound Marketing, Our Industry
 alias: 9-inbound-marketing-terms-you-should-know
 summary: >
  As an inbound marketing specialist, I sometimes forget that not everyone spends all day buried in marketing jargon.
 The concepts seem simple to me now, but I remember how overwhelmed I was when I was getting started.
 Here are nine of the most often used inbound marketing terms and what they mean.